 Neumann is a German microphone manufacturer founded in 1928.
-The company is best known for manufacturing condenser microphones for live performance and music.
+The company is best known for manufacturing condenser microphones for live performances and music.

 Although pricey, the products are of high quality.

-The original Neummann was launched in 1967.
+The original Neumann was launched in 1967.
 It is a cardoid, omnidirectional microphone.

 The model has been used in countless recordings, ranging from pop to spoken word.

 It comes with a rated impendence of approximately 200 Ohms and a load impedance of about 1 Kohms.

 The microphone weighs 500 grams with a diameter of 56mm and a frequency range of 20Hz to 20 kHz.